 4.7.3.1 Depending on the type of welding consumables and the degree of the welding procedure mechanization, the butt weld test assemblies according to the relevant provisions in 4.3.3.1, 4.3.3.2, 4.4.2.3.1, 4.5.2.3.1 or 4.5.3.3.1 shall be prepared and welded.
-For welding consumables, application for approval of which is dated 1 July 2019, the high strength steel with the proper values of the minimum yield stress and tensile strength and compatible in impact toughness indices with the welding consumables to be approved shall be used as the base metal for preparing the test assemblies (refer to 2.2.5).
+The high strength steel with the proper values of the minimum yield stress and tensile strength and compatible in impact toughness indices with the welding consumables to be approved shall be used as the base metal for preparing the test assemblies (refer to 2.2.5).